Moseslwanda2018/road-accident-data-modeling-powerbi/README.md

 * KPI cards summarizing the overall accident impact
 * Clustered bar chart comparing collisions, injuries, and deaths by county
 * A combo chart showing monthly injuries alongside fatality rate trends
-* Acombo chart highlighting differences in fatality risk among vehicle types
+* A combo chart highlighting differences in fatality risk among vehicle types
-* Acombo chart highlighting the fatality risk differences at different times of the day
+* A combo chart highlighting the fatality risk differences at different times of the day
 * DAX-based metrics for dynamic calculations like total collisions, injuries, deaths, and death rate

 ## Y-Axis Choice